1. Go Snowshoeing

 5. Go Skating

-Whatever activity you choose, remember to bundle up, bring a mask, and above all, be kind.
+Whatever activity you choose, remember to bundle up and above all, be kind.